 Abraham built an altar at Bethel years before his grandson passed through.
 It was no coincidence that Jacob, his grandson encountered the supernatural at the same place his grandfather raised an altar to God.
 The truth is Bethel already harbors the supernatural before Jacob had that sleepover.

-The secret to making your home a perpetual source of God’s presence and blessings is raising an altar of prayer in your homes.
-When we do, our home becomes a conduit of God’s blessings to your family and those around you.
+The secret to making your home a perpetual source of God’s presence and blessings is raising an altar of prayer in your home.
+When we do, our home becomes a conduit of God’s blessings to your family and those around us.

-So, in this post, I discussed 7 practical steps to building an altar of prayer in your home.
+So, in this post, I discussed seven practical steps to building an altar of prayer in your home.

 1- Find a prayer spot in your home.

 Luke 5:16.
 As often as possible, Jesus withdrew to out-of-the-way places for prayer.

 A prayer could be said at any time and anywhere.
 However, fervent prayer often mandates the need to withdraw from the typical hustle and bustle of a busy life into a quiet spot (be it physical or in the mind).
 So, find a space in your home and shut its door to everything else but prayer.